toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

     uint256 tradeAmount = _amountToSettle * trade.amountToBuy;
     require(trade.filledAmountToSell + _amountToSettle <= trade.amountToSell, "Exceeds available amount");

     //unsafe integer division
     require(IERC20(trade.tokenToBuy).transferFrom(msg.sender, trade.maker, tradeAmount / trade.amountToSell), "Buy transfer failed");
     ...
 }
 ```
 Since there is an order to trade 10 WOJAK for 1 WETH, if we submitted a `settleTrade()` call that settled 9 WETH wei, we'd end up with receive 9 WOJAK wei for free.
-That's because the `transferFrom` amount is 9 * 1e18 (our 9 wei times the 1 WETH output wanted), divided by 10e18, the amount of WOJAK to sell.
-Since solidity truncates the remainer, `19e18`/`10e18` = 0, meaning no WETH is transferred from us.
+That's because the `transferFrom()` amount is `9 * 1e18` (our 9 wei times the 1 WETH output wanted), divided by `10e18`, the amount of WOJAK to sell.
+Since solidity truncates the remainer, we have `19e18/10e18 = 0`, meaning no WETH is transferred from us.

-We can repeat this as many times as needed, but performing this exploit to drain the contract this way is infeasible since it requires `10e18`/`9` calls at least.
+We can repeat this as many times as needed, but performing this exploit to drain the contract this way is infeasible since it requires `10e18/9` calls at least.

 Looking at the rest of the code, we see that there's a `createTrade()` and `scaleTrade()` function.
 Scaling a trade seems like an unusual function, and looking closely we can see that it allows the trade maker to scale their order by some `uint256`, only for it to be casted to `uint112` at a later stage.
 The cast function was a custom implementation as follows: